 A former reporter comes back home after serving in the army during World War I and finds that it's much more difficult to find work than he expected.
 Desperate, one day he crashes a wedding attended by many of the city's rich and powerful, meets a beautiful girl named Kay who turns out to be his ticket to meeting those rich and powerful people, and he soon manages to land a job on a newspaper.
 He gets caught up in the "make money at all costs" game, but receives a rude awakening when the stock market crashes in 1929.
+The Depression's lows uncovers new plateaus this Vet couldn't foresee while raking in the big bucks.
+Spiritual nudges helps Our Man to finally see the light that money can't buy everything, especially the love and happiness he's been searching for.
 Written by

 During conversations in automobiles, rear-screen projection shows 1940s era cars, long after time story took place.
 See more »